Vaanam Kottattum is a 2020 India drama by Dhana Sekaran. Starring Sarath

 Vampire Lovers is a 1970 UK horror film by Roy Ward Baker.
 With Ingrid Pitt, George Cole and Kate O'Mara.

 Cut by the BBFC for the UK cinema release.
 Cuts gradually restored until fully uncut by 2008.
 Also originally cut in the US for nudity that was not allowed in an R rated film, but again cuts were later mostly restored.

 The Countess is called away to tend a sick friend and imposes on the General to accept her daughter Marcilla as a houseguest.
 Some of the villagers begin dying, however, and the General's daughter Laura soon

 gets weak and pale, but Marcilla is there to comfort her.

 Vampire Lovers is a particularly fine example and a cultural milestone that heralded the arrival of vampires as being romantic, charismatic and seductive.

 Essentially defining the vampire for the generation of films that would follow Ingrid Pitt carries the cast and production effortlessly on a tide of charisma, charm, grace and almost preternatural beauty.

-The film's much vaunted eroticism, through solely projections of male fantasy, are undoubtedly stirring.
-Ingrid's seduction of Madeline Smith when she chases her round the room before falling onto the bed alongside her is as erotic as anything I
+film's much vaunted eroticism, through solely projections of male fantasy, are undoubtedly stirring.
+Ingrid's seduction of Madeline Smith when she chases her round the room before falling onto the bed alongside her is as erotic as anything I have seen

 Vampire Lovers is a gem which deserves to be savoured and relished.